dogbiscuituk2/TagScanner7/README.md

 ﻿# _ʞɯɾ_ (pronounced _your_) Language

 The TagScanner7 app uses _ʞɯɾ_ language to interrogate and maintain ID3v2 metadata tags on audiovisual media files.
-So what is _ʞɯɾ_ language?
+So what's _ʞɯɾ_ language?
 Here's an example:

     Artist = "The Beatles"
     and (Album.StartsWith("Sgt.
 Pepper's") or Album.Contains("Beatles"))